Medical Interpreting Services for IMEs, Hospitals, Doctors’ Offices in Denver, Colorado

 The underlying incident on which this suit is based took place in 2004 when the plaintiff was mistaken by a U.S. Customs and Border Patrol Officer at Niagara Falls for a drug smuggler.
 The plaintiff, who had been visiting from China, allegedly suffered series injuries and was treated at a hospital following a physical altercation with the police officer.
 The following day, the plaintiff returned to New York City and retained an attorney the same day.
 The plaintiff’s attorney sent her to several physicians for evaluations.

 The plaintiff subsequently filed a lawsuit against the United States of America under the Federal Tort Claim Act.
 The matter proceed with discovery and was ultimately reassigned to another judge some years later.
 The new judge conducted a bench trial in which 18 witnesses testified and hundreds of exhibits were admitted.
 The court ultimately ruled that while the officer did, in fact, use excessive force, the officer’s assault of the plaintiff was not as serious as she alleged and her claimed injuries were not at all supported by the evidence.
 The following summary discusses the court’s rulings and ultimate conclusions of law regarding the plaintiff’s claims:

-Mandarin Interpreter Services to Treat Patient from China
+Mandarin Translator Services to Treat Patient from China

 The court first found that the plaintiff was not at all credible.
 First, the court discussed the fact that although the plaintiff testified that she only knew a few words of English at the time of her encounter with the defendant officer, at trial she demonstrated an ability to speak English that was far beyond what she had represented to the court.
 At trial, the plaintiff used a Mandarin interpreter while testifying on her own behalf.
 The court noted that the plaintiff had actually corrected the interpreter on several occasions and even understood and responded to her attorney’s objections at trial in English.